ChismanRaheem/wagr/README.md

 # Wagr - MAM Sample App in Objective-C
-> A sample iOS app built in Objective-C that uses the MAM SDK and auth with MSAL
+> A sample iOS app built in Objective-C that uses the MAM SDK and auth with MSAL.

 ## Table of contents
 * [General info](#general-info)